Binomio de Oro de América: After Orozco

 After the assassination of Orozco, Romero took the group under his management.
 He was able to maintain the group's popularity by hiring young talents and maintaining always a new style.
 Romero first hired Gabriel "El Gaby" García who was physically very similar to Orozco and impersonated him, the chorus was Jean Carlos Centeno and the other was Richard Salcedo, as well as his accordionist nephew JF "El Morre" Romero.
 Their debut was in Venezuela in a national popular TV show contest "Premio Orquidea" which they won that year.
 Binomio de Oro then recorded the first album without Orozco titled "Todo Corazón (album)" featuring Romero siting along an empty chair implying that his partner was irreplaceable.
 The album also featured a song by Rafael Orozco titled "Solo para ti" which became an all time hit.

 In 1996 Jean Carlos Centeno and Jorgito Celedon became lead singers of the Binomio de Oro along with Romero as accordionist and his nephew after Garcia's departure.
 In 1999 singer Jorgito Celedon quit the group to pursue a solo career and was replaced by Junior Santiago.
 Later Junior Santiago and "Morre" Romero separated from the group to form their own vallenato group.

+In 2012, Binomio de Oro de América member Alejandro Palacio was chosen to star in Rafael Orozco, el ídolo, a Colombian biographical telenovela produced by Asier Aguilar Amuchastegui for Caracol Televisión, as the titular character.
+Based on the life of the Colombian singer of vallenato Rafael Orozco Maestre.
+Alejandro Palacio had stated many times that Rafael Orozco Maestre was his idol as he was growing up.
+The series follows the life of Maestre in his romantic moments and why he was killed.